Skip to content

 MetricWhy It MattersTarget Direction

-A strong GCP baseline is not a checklist done once.
-It is an operating rhythm: consistent control definitions, clear owners, evidence-backed validation, and recurring reviews that keep cloud growth inside safe boundaries.
+A strong GCP baseline is not a checkbox activity.
+It’s an operating rhythm: consistent control definitions, clear ownership, evidence-backed validation, and recurring reviews that keep cloud growth within safe boundaries.

 Baseline operations worksheet for GCP teams